 If you’re dealing with a broken bone, making a splint and sling are the two first aid skills you need.
 It’s important to immobilize the broken bone immediately so the injury will not worsen.
 It will also lessen the pain and keep the crying and shouting down a notch.

 For a fractured arm, you need to immobilize the bone with a board splint.
-If you don’t have one, use a magazine, soft bound book or newspaper to wrap around the injured arm.
-Firmly tie the ends of the board or the magazine with cloth.
+If you don’t have one, use a magazine, soft-bound book, or newspaper to wrap around the injured arm.
+Firmly tie the ends of the board or the magazine with a cloth.
 Don’t tie too tight to avoid cutting off blood circulation.
-Finally, use a triangular bandage, scarf or bandana to make a sling.
+Finally, use a triangular bandage, scarf, or bandana to make a sling.
 Watch how everything’s done here.